adjust/dev-docs/docs/unity/reference/AdjustPlayStoreSubscription.md

 Use this class to store Play Store subscription information.
 You can pass this to Adjust's servers using the [`trackPlayStoreSubscription` method](unity-trackPlayStoreSubscription-invocation).

-% classMethod AdjustPlayStoreSubscription
+% Class method AdjustPlayStoreSubscription

-:::{function} AdjustPlayStoreSubscription (price, currency, sku, orderId, signature, purchaseToken)
+:::::{function} AdjustPlayStoreSubscription (price, currency, sku, orderId, signature, purchaseToken)
 :noindex:

 Initializes a subscription